Creeping buttercup

 Colors

-Brilliant, glossy lemon-yellow petals; deep green foliage often featuring pale or white blotches
+Brilliant, glossy yellow petals; dark green foliage often with pale, silvery-white watermarks or blotches.

 Key Features